 One day in May 1968, the sound of blasting echoed across the western slopes of the Judean mountains.
 On the face of things, just another blast at the Hartuv quarry that supplies stone for construction, no different than the hundreds that preceded it.
 But this blast was entirely different: it revealed a small opening into a wondrous world that had been hidden deep within the earth, concealed from the eyes of all living creatures.
 With that blast, the current chapter in the life of the Stalactite Cave began.

 When you get down, you need to wait for a tour to start.
-You can’t enter by yourself.
+You can not enter by yourself.
 It usually takes up to 20 min for a group to be formed and then a guide will accompany you.
-Often, there is a short explanation outside (next to the cave) about this place and its surroundings.
-Then inside you will see a short movie about this place and afterward you enter the cave.
+Often, there is a short explanation outside (next to the cave) about this site and its surroundings.
+Then inside you will see a short movie about Stalactites Cave and afterward you will enter the cave.

-Inside the cave, you’re walking on a concrete path with fences around you.
+Inside Stalactites Cave, you are walking on a concrete path with fences around you.
 You are not allowed to touch the stones since it will ruin delicate chemistry.
-Once stalactites felt, it will stop growing.
-Next to cave entrance there is a “pet corner” where you can touch several stalactites.
+Once stalactites touched, they stop growing.
+Next to cave entrance there is a “pet corner” where you can feel several stalactites.

 The Stalactite Cave is dedicated to the memory of Avshalom Shoham.
 Shoham was severely injured during his army service in the elite Sayeret Shaked unit.
 He fought for three years to recover, but on February 4, 1974, he passed away.

 Avshalom Shoham loved the land of Israel.
 He traveled its length and breadth and may have even visited the Stalactite Cave before it was officially opened to the public.
 As a meaningful way of perpetuating his memory, his family and friends assisted the Israel Nature and Parks Authority in preparing the cave for the opening to the public.

 Here is a short video I created after my visit: